GST Hiked To 40% On Motorcycles Above 350cc

 Also Read: GST Cut To 18%: Hatchbacks, Subcompact SUVs, Mass-Market Scooters And Bikes To Get Cheaper

 But it’s a different story for two-wheelers above the aforementioned displacement.
 Motorcycles above 350cc have been moved into a new GST slab of 40 per cent, up from the earlier effective rate of around 31 per cent (which included cess).
-This jump which is likely to make premium and performance bikes pricier than before.
+This jump is likely to make premium and performance bikes costlier than before.

 The impact is expected to be most visible among entry-level premium buyers, where customers who were stretching their budgets to upgrade from a commuter to a premium two-wheeler.